analog-nico/fire-up/README.md

 - A well designed and simple API
 - Each source file should represent a module and does not need extra configuration files sprinkled across my project
 - Helpful documentation
-- Helpful debug output if the injection does not work as intended
+- Helpful debug output if the injection does not work as intended (This is were Fire Up! really stands out.)

 I have to admit by implementing my own dependency injector I have the advantage that I don't need helpful documentation and don't have to worry about continued maintenance.
 Anyhow, I hope that Fire Up! will gradually meet all those requirements and it will become an easy choice for you to use it in your own project.
 However, if you are not convinced I can recommend [a great article on di containers for node.js](http://www.mariocasciaro.me/dependency-injection-in-node-js-and-other-architectural-patterns) to you that helped me choosing one and later to get inspiration for the design of Fire Up!
 If you want to dig deeper into the design of a di container you have to watch the [impressive talk](https://www.youtube.com/watch?v=_OGGsf1ZXMs) of the mastermind of AngularJS' dependency injector.